carlospambo/carlospambo.github.io/index.markdown

 In 2023 received an _M.Eng.
 (Industrial Engineering)_ from [Stellenbosch University](https://www.sun.ac.za/english), Stellenbosch, South Africa.
 I graduated top of the class with distinction (**cum laude**).
 The degree has a specialization focus in _Data Science_.
-My dissertation was titled: **An Evolutionary Algorithm for the Vehicle Routing Problem with Drones with Interceptions (VRPDi)**, under the supervision of [_Prof.
+My thesis was titled: **An Evolutionary Algorithm for the Vehicle Routing Problem with Drones with Interceptions (VRPDi)**, under the supervision of [_Prof.
 Jacomine Grobler_](https://scholar.google.co.za/citations?user=_Fm9-S8AAAAJ&hl=en).

 Before that, in 2019 I received a _Master of Business Administration (MBA)_ from [University of South Africa](https://www.unisa.ac.za/), Johannesburg, South Africa.
-My mini-dissertation topic was **Exploring the effects of mergers and acquisitions on employee job satisfaction:
+My mini-thesis topic was **Exploring the effects of mergers and acquisitions on employee job satisfaction:
 A case study of Reservations Request Inc., KwaZulu-Natal**, under the supervision of _Dr.
 George Hove_.

 From 2012 to 2016, I attended the prestigious [Tshwane University of Technology](https://www.tut.ac.za/), Pretoria, South Africa.